Welcome to my website!

 I hope your find something that interests you!

-You can find out more about my scholarly activities on my Writing page, where I share a list of publications and include pdf versions of published articles, and on my Speaking page, which lists the international, national, and regional presentations, workshops, and teaching I have done.
+You can find out more about my scholarly activities on my Writing page, where I share a list of publications and include pdf versions of published articles and chapters, and on my Speaking page, which lists the international, national, and regional presentations, workshops, and teaching I have done.
 You can also find some of my blog posts at ACES Too High, Social Justice Solutions, DxSummit, Beyond Meds and Heal My PTSD.

 I can be contacted through LinkedIn.